cs1302uga/cs1302-hw8.5/README.md

    * When you click load, try to interact with the application.
 Specifically, see if you can type in the URL bar.
    * Go ahead and click "Load".
 Notice how the application becomes completely unresponsive until the text displays.
-   * Wait for the text to display then close the application.
+   * Wait for the text to display and then close the application.

-1. Take a few minutes to better understand the starter code that was given to you by drawing the scene graph that is created then answering the following questions in your notes:
+1. Take a few minutes to better understand the starter code that was given to you by drawing the scene graph that is created.
+Then answer the following questions in your notes:
    * What are the names of the JavaFX components that hold the text?
    * What is the name of the method that is called when the button is clicked?
 In other words, what method serves as the event handler for the button?